jeblad/jeblad.github.io/_posts/2019-04-10-minicolumns-as-a-language.md

 tags : formal languages, minicolumn
 parent: "neural_net"
 description: >-
-  A formal description of minicolumns as functions connecting an input domain to an output domain has striking similarities to formal semantics, and thus what we can do with a neural network.
+  Describing minicolumns as functions connecting domains has similarities to formal semantics, and thus what we can do with a neural network.
 authors:
   - jeblad
 license: cc-by-sa